xuantiep/xdeb-org/content/post/using-ansible-setup-wireguard-vpn-server-debian-9.md

 Most of the time was spent on creating the needed iptables rules.
 Many of the guides assumed that the install was happening on a brand new system without any firewall setup.
 I was installing on a server that does a few other things and has my standard firewall setup, see the "common" role in the repo above.

 I have experience setting up firewalls for servers but have never dealt with nat or forwarding before.
 I think I have found a working set of rules.
-The goal is to allow VPN clients full access to the internet.
+The goal is to allow VPN clients full access to the internet but only DNS on the server itself.
 Would be happy to get some feedback if they can be improved.
 I would like to make the rules disallow local access on the server, except for DNS.

 Below are the rules.
 The WireGuard interface is "wg0" and "en0" is the WAN connected to the internet.

 ~~~~
-iptables -A INPUT -i wg0 -m conntrack --ctstate NEW,ESTABLISHED,RELATED -j ACCEPT
+iptables -A INPUT -i wg0 -p udp --dport 53 -m conntrack --ctstate NEW -j ACCEPT
-iptables -A OUTPUT -o wg0 -m conntrack --ctstate NEW,ESTABLISHED,RELATED -j ACCEPT
+iptables -A OUTPUT -o wg0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT
 iptables -A FORWARD -i wg0 -o en0 -j ACCEPT
 iptables -A FORWARD -i en0 -o wg0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT
 iptables -t nat -A POSTROUTING -o en0 -s 10.100.100.0/24 -j MASQUERADE